 A good measure of opportunity cost for relatively defensive investors is the long-run return on the UK stock market as a whole.

-Historically the UK market has produced a total return after inflation of about 5% per year, averaged over the long term, so any company which consistently produces returns on capital employed of about 7% or less (based on a 5% real return plus 2% expected inflation) is generating mediocre returns, at best.
+Historically the UK market has produced a total return after inflation of about 5% per year, averaged over the long term.
+So any company which consistently produces returns on capital employed of about 7% or less (based on a 5% real return plus 2% expected inflation) is generating mediocre returns, at best.

 The importance of high profitability

-Low profitability companies typically have:
+For example, low profitability companies typically have:

-- A harder time growing – Their profits are small relative to their assets (e.g. factories, machinery or vehicles), so it takes much longer to produce enough profits to be able to buy an additional factory (for example).
+- A harder time growing – Their profits are small relative to their capital assets (e.g. factories, machinery or vehicles), so it takes longer to produce enough profits to be able to buy an additional factory (for example).